Frequently Asked Questions About Travel eSIMs

 It's basically a digital version of traditional tourist SIM cards.

 It typically comes with a prepaid data plan for specific countries or regions.
-Travelers use it when their home cellular plan doesn't cover their destination and to avoid expensive roaming charges.
+Travelers use it when their home mobile plan doesn't cover their destination and to avoid expensive roaming charges.

 Q. How does travel eSIM work?